• Skip to main content

 The Lowlands cover large parts of southern Scotland from Greenock on the Firth of Clyde in the west to the Firth of Tay on the east coast.

-For whisky connoisseurs, there are over a dozen distilleries and other whisky-related attractions to visit.
-But there is so much else to explore, including large areas often missed by visitors who keep to the well-worn trail between Scotland’s capital city and the Highlands.
+This includes large areas often missed by visitors who keep to the well-worn trail between Scotland’s capital city and the Highlands.

 Scotland’s two biggest cities, Glasgow and Edinburgh which lie at the heart of the region offer an eclectic mix of ancient and modern – castles and festivals – museums and vibrant entertainment venues.